STIPlab/hackathon/README.md

 The dataset includes the following columns:
 * _country_: Name of the country that issued the document
+* _year_: Year when the document was issued
 * _period_: Indicator for whether the document was issued before or during the COVID-19 pandemic
-* _year_: Year when the document was issued
 * _doc_id_: Identifier of the document
 * _title_: Title of the document
 * _text original_: Original text of the document
 * _text translated_: Translated text of the document
 * _text clean_: Translated and cleaned text of the document (no numbers and punctuation, no stopwords, lemmatization, n-grams)

 You can download the data in .RData-format [here](https://www.dropbox.com/s/vd4ky6kv1a3cmho/strategies_final.RData?dl=0).
 The dataset is quite large which is why we use the .RData-format.
-You can easily open the file in R by using the load()-command or in Python by using the pyreadr package.
+You can easily open the file in R by using the load()-command or by using the pyreadr package in Python.

 ### STIP Compass policy database